 b) Triglyceride/HDL Ratio

 The same goes for your triglyceride/HDL ratio.
 Divide your triglycerides by your HDL.
 A ratio below 2 is ideal and should be strived for.

 c) Your Level of VLDL (LPP Test)

 This is the most important marker.
 Your VLDL is the LDL that is small enough to fit in your arteries.
 If it is high, then there is something going on that is causing it to have to go in a fix the problem.
-A sure sign or elevated heart disease risk.
-People with mostly small LDL particles have 3X greater risk of heart disease, compared to those with mostly large LDL particles [source].
+A sure sign of elevated heart disease risk.
+People with mostly small LDL particles have a 3X greater risk of heart disease, compared to those with mostly large LDL particles [source].

 d) C-reactive Protein Test For Inflammation

 A CRP test is used to measure the inflammation in your arteries.
 If inflammation is the number one cause for heart disease it makes sense to get it checked right?
 A CRP under 1 mg means that you are at low risk for cardiovascular disease.
 1 -3 mg means you are at intermediate risk, and 3 mg puts you at high risk.
 This test sounds a little better than testing for cholesterol.
 Ask for it.

 We’ve learned a lot here.
 Let’s boil it down: